zafirr31/zafirr31.github.io/_posts/en/2025-08-18-sekai-ctf-2025-vkfs-write-up.markdown

 * signature -> This is just a magic number to check if a file is not corrupted.
 In this challenge, it's not used much, but some filesystems may do something similar
 * next_lfs_block -> In vkfs, we store files in blocks with size 0x10000 each.
 If a file is larger than this, we use next_lfs_block to indicate where the next block is.
 This will be explained later
-* nlink -> In Linux, multiple files can point to the same data. this is called 'linking'. nlink is a counter for how many links a file point to this data
+* nlink -> In Linux, multiple files can point to the same data. this is called 'linking'. nlink is a counter for how many files point to this data
 * mode -> The same as mode in Linux
 * uid -> The same as uid in Linux
 * gid -> The same as gid in Linux